Isa-AcTiEw/JavaFundamentals/OOP Java/Encapsulation and Inheritance.md

 - In order for subclasses to have access to the superclass constructor (things are passed in) the keyword super is used , super is a keyword to access the superclass object of the subclass

 > Take note that though inheritance may seem like a right fit for classes it depends on the question whether it is truly an is-A relationship between classes.
 For instance a Car and Engine , Student and Course and so on.
 In these cases composition or aggregation is favoured

+Expanding on OO design
+- If we were to add a new buisness requirements in which i want to include vehicles with no engine (non conbustable engines) we would have to rewrite a huge portion of the code, as all vehicles must have an engine, what if a vehicle does not have ( electric car ).
+- Hence, a suggested approach would to be to make Engine an interface or abstract class which can then be implemented by the concrete classses of differenr engine types